Aloo Posto Recipe

 Water added to the pan.

-Cover the pan with a lid and cook until the potatoes are tender, stirring a few time in between.
+Step 9: Cover the pan with a lid and cook until the potatoes are tender and the raw smell of poppy paste is gone.
+Stir a few times in between.

 Pan covered with a lid.